Chris-W-Davis/AVSP/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Site about AVSP and other things (see interests)
+role: Posts about AV speech processing and other things (see interests)

 # Organizations/Affiliations
 organizations: